tchitchek-lab/SPADEVizR/README.md

 This function takes a `Results` object as parameter and a character vector (`samples`) specifying the samples to use in the statistical computations.
 The calculations can be either based on relative abundance (percentages of cells relative to parent) or based on absolute abundance (number of cells) using the `use.percentages` parameter (TRUE by default).

-Significant Abundant Clusters are characterized by two parameters: the theorical mean or median value (`mu` parameter, set by default to `0`) and the p-value threshold (`th.pvalue` parameter, set by default to `0.05`).
+Significant Abundant Clusters are characterized by two parameters: the theoretical mean or median value (`mu` parameter, set by default to `0`) and the p-value threshold (`th.pvalue` parameter, set by default to `0.05`).

 For instance, the identification of clusters having an abundance statistically greater than 1% in some selected samples can be done using the following commands: